kubesphere/website/content/en/blogs/install-nfs-server-client-for-kubesphere-cluster.md

 In this article, I will use the second way for demonstration.
 The general steps are:

 1. Set up an NFS server.
-2. Install `nfs-common` on all the client machines in your cluster and create a separate configuration file for NFS-client Provisioner on one of the client machines that servers as the taskbox for installation.
+2. Install `nfs-common` or `nfs-utils` on all the client machines in your cluster and create a separate configuration file for NFS-client Provisioner on one of the client machines that servers as the taskbox for installation.
 3. Download KubeKey on the taskbox.
 4. Use KubeKey to create your cluster configuration file (`config-sample.yaml`) and edit it.
 5. Install Kubernetes, KubeSphere and NFS-client Provisioner including the storage class.